 MSPs not only suffer from big and devastating attacks that hit the headlines; they are also targeted by common malware and ransomware attacks like every other organization today.

 To effectively defend against ransomware, the first step is to ensure your critical files and data are backed up on a regular basis, including remote backups.
 The next critical factor is to deploy best-of-breed endpoint protection.
-That includes both endpoint protection (EPP) and endpoint detection and response (EDR).
+That includes both endpoint security and endpoint detection and response (EDR).

 The right EDR to detect and prevent ransomware and other malware attacks, which occur at machine speed, is one with automated responses that can react just as fast.
 Once an attack occurs, you cannot base the heart of your defense on human resources that only react minutes, hours or days after the fact.
 Ransomware operators pride themselves on delivering products to their customers that encrypt faster than their crimeware rivals.
 Your EDR needs to be equally as fast: reacting in real time to keep you safe from such attacks.